LCDR Ret., flew PV-1 bombers in the Pacific War, seaplanes in Korea, helicopters in Vietnam, and airships for the Navy

 At age 17 enlisted in the Marine Corps, served with the First Marine Division, 3rd Armored Amphibian Tank Battalion, in the landings on Peleliu and Okinawa.
-Also took part in the occupation of Japan.
-Was discharged at Great Lakes in 1946 as a corporal.
+Charles also took part in the occupation of Japan and was discharged at Great Lakes in 1946 as a corporal.
 Tri-State Warbird Museum Contribution to Freedom Award recipient.

 Daniel L. Wiot